-- → a text file, a sequence of shell commands - → the '\' character can be used for line continuation (for readability) - for that purpose, it must be the last character on the line (including spaces) - → executing shell scripts, 3 methods: - ./filename : (safest) execute according to the top "#!program" - if no such line, usually executed via bash (a potential error) - the file must have execute permissions (see 'ls -1', 'chmod') - 2) tcsh filename : execute as t-shell commands - 3) source filename: execute using current shell - affects current environment - this method should be used only when that is the intention (e.g. .cshrc) - → recall ~/AFNI\data6/FT\analysis/s11.proc.FT - → create a script (text file) called my.script containing a few commands - → recall: execute the script in a few ways
+- → a text file, a sequence of shell commands - → the '\' character can be used for line continuation (for readability) - for that purpose, it must be the last character on the line (including spaces) - → executing shell scripts, 3 methods: - 1) ./filename : (safest) execute according to the top "#!program" - if no such line, usually executed via bash (a potential error) - the file must have execute permissions (see 'ls -l', 'chmod') - 2) tcsh filename : execute as t-shell commands - 3) source filename: execute using current shell - affects current environment. - this method should be used only when that is the intention (e.g. .cshrc) - → recall ~/AFNI_data6/FT_analysis/s15.proc.FT.uber - → create a script (text file) called my_script.txt containing a few commands - → recall: execute the script in a few ways cd : change working directory pwd : display the present working directory set : set variables or assign string values to variables

 '''

-tcsh my.script
+tcsh my_script.txt

-bash my.script
+bash my_script.txt

-./my.script
+./my_script.txt

-chmod 755 my.script
+chmod 755 my_script.txt

+./my_script.txt <--- script should start with '#!/bin/tcsh', for example

 '''

-./my.script <--- script should start with '#!/bin/tcsh', for example cd : change working directory echo : echo command line to the terminal window pwd : display the present working directory set : set variables or assign string values to variables alias : display or create an alias

-• Some Shell Commands (handled by the shell)
+Some Shell Commands (handled by the shell)